EuroBasket Women 2025: Final draw

 The Stavros Niarchos Foundation Cultural Center in Athens will host the draw.

 The final draw took place at 19:00 CET on 8 March 2025 at the Stavros Niarchos Foundation Cultural Center in Athens, Greece.
 Journalist Lila Kountourioti and actress Yioulika Skafida hosted the draw.
 Basketball players, Dimitris Diamantidis and Sandrine Gruda, were the guests who assisted the draw.
 The draw started with the co-hosts being placed into their respective groups and continued with, in order, pots 4, 3, 2 and 1 being drawn, with each team selected then allocated into the first available group alphabetically.
 The position for the team within the group would then be drawn (for the purpose of the schedule).

 Seeding

 On 19 February 2025, the seeding for the draw was announced.
-The seeding was based off the FIBA Women's World Ranking as of 14 February 2025.
+The seeding was based on the FIBA Women's World Ranking as of 14 February 2025.